All Products

 CALL hg_set_query_queue_property('<query_queue_name>', 'query_priority_when_using_serverless_computing', '<priority>');

--- Run all queries in the target queue on Serverless resources
+-- Route all queries in the target queue to serverless resources.

 CALL hg_set_query_queue_property('<warehouse_name>', '<query_queue_name>', 'computing_resource', 'serverless');